 Learn to fry eggplant slices perfectly golden crisp without getting soggy or oil-soaked on ToriAvey.com.
 Healthier frying method for eggplant.

 - 2 large egg whites

-- Grapeseed oil, or another oil with a high smoke point for frying (grapeseed, avocado, and peanut oil work well)
+- Oil with a high smoke point for frying (grapeseed, avocado, and peanut oil work well)

 You will also need: Nonstick skillet

-Heat 1/4 inch of grapeseed oil in a nonstick skillet over medium till hot enough for frying.
+Heat 1/4 inch of grapeseed oil in a nonstick skillet over medium until hot enough for frying.
 The ideal temperature for frying eggplant is about 365-375 degrees F. The best way to monitor the temperature is to use a deep fry or candy thermometer; or, you can drop a small piece of bread into the oil.
 If it takes 60 seconds to brown, the oil temperature is perfect for frying.
-Note: once you've mastered this process, you can heat up the oil while you're brushing the eggplant slices with egg white to save on time!
+Heat up the oil while you're brushing the eggplant slices with egg white to save on time!

 Remove slices from the hot oil and drain on a drying rack or paper towel.
 Before I started using egg white to fry my eggplant, I would have to replenish the oil in the skillet every two batches or so.
 After learning this tip, there is enough oil for many more batches even after frying a whole eggplant.
 How fabulous is that??